audreystott/microk8s-on-nimbus/README.md

 - An instance for the master node
 - 1 or more instances as additional nodes (as required)

+## Requirements

+First ensure that Ansible is installed on your instance.
+To install Ansible, run the following:

+    sudo apt install --yes software-properties-common
+    sudo add-apt-repository --yes --update ppa:ansible/ansible
+    sudo apt install --yes ansible

 ## Install MicroK8s on Nimbus (Linux)

-Installing MicroK8s on Nimbus is simple, and you can choose to have it done automatically (recommended) OR step-by-step (for eperienced Linux users only).
+Installing MicroK8s on Nimbus is simple, and you can choose to have it done automatically (recommended) OR [step-by-step (for eperienced Linux users only)](README-steps.md).

-### A) Install automatically (recommmended)
+### Install automatically (recommmended)

 To assist with an easy installation process, you can run our automated cluster deployment with storage volume added by following these instructions: